-Disabled woman left on sofa after Travelodge hotel room error
+Disabled woman left on hotel sofa after Travelodge room error

 Bethany said a manager told her "it doesn't matter" when she said she had to have wheelchair access to a toilet in her room.

-She said she ended up "feeling poorly" and lay down on a couch in the hotel café until about 22:30, when staff offered an accessible room at a Travelodge on the other side of London.
+She said she ended up "feeling poorly" and lay down on a couch in the hotel cafe until about 22:30, when staff offered an accessible room at a Travelodge on the other side of London.

 Her mum left her there alone, and eventually found her another hotel nearby with an accessible room.